ahrenstein/docker-cryptodip-bot/TESTING.md

 Testing Requirements
 --------------------
-All modules tested must follow these testing rules:
+All code tested must follow these testing rules:

-1. All modules must be tested against an AWS account with all optional variables tested.
+1. All code must be tested against the exchanges it supports with all optional variables tested.
-2. Changes to modules should be tested to avoid breaking existing infrastructure.
+2. Changes to code should be tested to avoid breaking existing infrastructure.
 3. Code should pass `pre-commit` checks.

 pre-commit